VldTheKing/PasswordManager/README.md

 Run the Password Manager App.

-Create a master password to encrypt and protect your stored passwords.

 Add new passwords or generate strong passwords for websites and emails using the app's interface.

 Author:

 Vlad Chiorescu

 Preview: